 Florida Armenians Founder & Editor-In-Chief

-He has published numerous articles and given dozens of presentations on the Armenian American issues, U.S.-Armenia relations, South Caucasus, Armenian Genocide and human rights education, Congress, and American politics and elections around the U.S.
+He has published numerous articles and given dozens of presentations on Armenian American issues, U.S. foreign policy, human rights education, Congress, and American politics and elections.

 He holds a Bachelor’s in Political Science from Florida Atlantic University, and a Master’s in Political Management from The George Washington University Graduate School of Political Management.
 You can follow him on Twitter and Instagram @TanielShant.